- For Researchers

 Every human biospecimen contains a wealth of data – about patients, their conditions and the biological processes that the sample has undergone.
 Data is also the currency of artificial intelligence, which is streamlining discovery by crunching data as biospecimens are presented to computers.

-For example, AI can “digitally stain” tissue for viewing by histopathologists – professionals who examine tissue under microscopes to detect disease.
+For example, AI can “digitally stain” human tissue samples for viewing by histopathologists – professionals who examine tissue under microscopes to detect disease.
 The conventional sample staining process involves a technician using dye to provide the necessary contrast for viewing thin slices of tissue on slides.
 Without this contrast, the samples would be inscrutable.

 At UCLA, AI is automatically converting low- or no-contrast microscopic images of tissue into higher-contrast images, thus enabling histopathologists to detect the tissue’s biological features.
 According to the UCLA Engineering Institute for Technology advancement: